codyhxyz/synonymmer/README.md

 # synonymmer

-> A thesaurus on steroids, organized by vibe instead of strict synonymy.
-Give it a seed word, get 100–200 related words clustered by register, etymology, archetype, and sonic quality.
+> A thesaurus that sorts by vibe instead of strict synonymy.
+Feed it a seed word, get 100-200 related words grouped into clusters you can actually skim.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Built for Claude Code](https://img.shields.io/badge/built%20for-Claude%20Code-6B4FBB)](https://docs.claude.com/claude-code)

 Naming a product, band, startup, character, or project?
-The first three synonyms your brain coughs up are always the same three. `synonymmer` sprays out a wide net — archetypes, Latin and Greek pulls, single-syllable snares, verbs-as-names, foreign-language imports — and organizes them into scannable clusters so you can browse by *vibe*, not by alphabetical order.
+The first three synonyms your brain coughs up are always the same three. synonymmer throws a wider net: archetypes, Latin and Greek pulls, single-syllable snares, verbs-as-names, foreign imports.
+It groups them so you can browse by sound and feel, not by alphabet.

-No ranking.
+No rankings.
 No "my picks."
 Raw material.
 You judge.

-## Quick Start
+## Quick start

 ### Claude Code